Updated June 27, 2026

 CompTIA A+ is the industry standard entry-level IT certification with over 1 million certified professionals worldwide.
 According to CompTIA's 2024 IT Skills Gap report, 90% of hiring managers recognize A+ as a valid credential for entry-level IT positions.

 Unlike vendor-specific certifications, A+ provides vendor-neutral foundational knowledge covering hardware, operating systems, networking, and security fundamentals.
-This broad foundation makes it ideal for those starting their IT careers or transitioning from other fields.
+That broad foundation makes it a natural starting point for IT careers or career changers coming from other fields.

 CompTIA A+ Exam Structure